marioanton/Aurora-Borealis-Dectector-Raspi/README.md

 - VM with Xymon Monitor Server [http://xymon.sourceforge.net/xymon/help/install.html]
 - Xymon Client installed in Raspberry [sudo apt-get install hobbit-client]
 - Give PI user root sudo with NOPASSWORD to ALL commands.
+- A basic conception of how auroras are played in our earth https://www.youtube.com/watch?v=L_k92H7KQAg and how to know if they will happen

 Not going to talk about raspberrypi installation.